Chicago police tout 14% homicide drop, and concede there's more to do

 Story highlights

-- Chicago police say there were 703 fewer shootings this year than in 2016
+- Chicago police say there were 703 fewer shootings so far this year than the first 11 months of 2016

-- Homicides are down 14% this year, officials say
+- Homicides are down 14% this year, officials say, citing police department statistics

 (CNN)Chicago police Friday touted a 14% drop in homicides so far this year compared with an exceptionally bloody 2016, saying staffing investments and other strategies are reducing the kinds of violence that left some neighborhoods in despair.